African American Heritage Society Events

 February 21, 2018 - African American History Presentation at NAS Cory Station

-February 17, 2018 - AAHS Readers Ensemble performs at the Navy NEX Annex/Cory Mall
+February 17, 2018 - AAHS Readers Ensemble perform at the Navy NEX Annex/Cory Mall

 February 1, 2018 -AAHS online Heritage Children’s Book Drive launched